 - post-flood incidents

-If you've previously been affected by a flooding issue you can let us know by using our flood report form (pdf).
+If you've previously been affected by a flooding issue you can let us know by using our flood report form (doc).

 Flood alerts, warnings and flood risk information

-For more information about the areas most at risk from flooding from rivers and the sea, and to register and check for flood alerts, visit the Environment Agency website and Met Office website, or view the Environment Agency live flood warning map.
+For more information about the areas most at risk from flooding from rivers and the sea, and to register and check for flood alerts visit:

 Managing flood risk